 Victoria Throop, University of Louisiana at Lafayette

-The National Council on Public History offers two $500 travel grants to encourage new professionals to attend the NCPH 2017 annual meeting: 2017 award winners will attend the meeting in Indianapolis, Indiana, April 19-22.
+The National Council on Public History offers two $500 travel grants to encourage new professionals to attend the NCPH 2018 annual meeting: 2018 award winners will attend the meeting in Las Vegas, NV, April 18-21.
 (New professionals are individuals, such as recent graduates of public history programs, who have been working within the public history profession for less than three years.)
 Each award recipient will be presented with a certificate and a cash award during the awards breakfast at the annual meeting.
 One of the New Professional Awards is underwritten each year by Historical Research Associates, Inc. Award winners receive complimentary registration for for the awards breakfast.

 Applicants must be members of NCPH, must have been practicing public historians for no more than three (3) years, and must have no institutional travel support to attend the annual meeting.

-Applicants should submit a cover sheet, a current c.v. or resume, and a letter explaining how attendance at the annual meeting would be professionally beneficial.
+Applicants should submit this cover sheet (click to download), a current c.v. or resume, and a letter explaining how attendance at the annual meeting would be professionally beneficial.
 Applications will be judged on the strength of the c.v. and the persuasiveness of the letter.

 E-mail submissions only.

-The nomination may be emailed in ONE document to each of the the four New Professional Award Committee members and to [email protected].
+The nomination may be emailed in ONE document to each of the four New Professional Award committee members (follow link for addresses) and to [email protected].
 State “New Professional Award” clearly in the subject line.
 Nominations must be sent in ONE complete document (MS Word or PDF).